 The goal of treatment in patients with TSC-related seizures is to prevent or control seizures, which may improve cognitive neurodevelopment and enhance HRQoL.
 There are limited options for disease-modifying medical therapies in TSC, and no Canadian guidelines exist for the management of TSC-related seizures.
-International guidelines broadly agree on the overall strategy with anti-epileptic drugs as the mainstay of current pharmacological treatment consisting of sodium valproate, vigabatrin, levetiracetam, clobazam, lamotrigine, lacosamide, oxcarbazepine, topiramate, and carbamazepine in Canada.
-Additional non-pharmacological treatment for seizures related to TSC include ketogenic diet, surgery for tumour removal, and vagus nerve stimulation (VNS).
+International guidelines broadly agree on the overall treatment strategy; antiepileptic drugs are the mainstay of current pharmacological treatment, consisting of sodium valproate, vigabatrin, levetiracetam, clobazam, lamotrigine, lacosamide, oxcarbazepine, topiramate, and carbamazepine in Canada.
+Additional nonpharmacological treatments for seizures related to TSC include a ketogenic diet, surgery for tumour removal, and vagus nerve stimulation.

-Cannabidiol has been approved by Health Canada as adjunctive therapy for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or TSC in patients 2 years of age and older.
-The anti-seizure mechanism of Epidiolex is unknown, though it is structurally distinct from other ASMs.
-Cannabidiol reduces neuronal hyperexcitability through modulation of intracellular calcium via G protein-coupled receptor 55 and transient receptor potential vanilloid cation channel subfamily V member 1, and modulation of adenosine-mediated signaling through inhibition of adenosine transport via the equilibrative nucleoside transporter-1.
-It is available as an oral solution and the dosage recommended in the product monograph is 2.5 mg/kg taken twice daily (5 mg/kg/day).
-After one week, the dosage should be increased to 5 mg/kg twice daily (10 mg/kg/day).
-Based on individual clinical response and tolerability, the dose can be further increased up to a maximum recommended dose of 12.5 mg/kg twice daily (25 mg/kg/day).
+Cannabidiol has been approved by Health Canada as adjunctive therapy for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or TSC in patients aged 2 years and older.

+The antiseizure mechanism of cannabidiol is unknown, although it is structurally distinct from other ASMs.
+Cannabidiol reduces neuronal hyperexcitability through modulation of intracellular calcium via G protein- coupled receptor 55 and transient receptor potential vanilloid cation channel subfamily V member 1, and modulation of adenosine-mediated signalling through inhibition of adenosine transport via the equilibrative nucleoside transporter-1.
+It is available as an oral solution, and the dosage recommended in the product monograph is 2.5 mg/kg taken twice daily (5 mg/kg/day).
+After 1 week, the dosage should be increased to 5 mg/kg twice daily (10 mg/kg/day).
+Based on individual clinical response and tolerability, the dosage can be increased up to a maximum recommended dosage of 12.5 mg/kg twice daily (25 mg/kg/day).